mishoo/UglifyJS/README.md

                                 notation.
 You can override these by setting them explicitly on the command line.
-  --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings --pure-funcs                  List of functions that can be safely removed if
+  --mangle-regex                Only mangle property names matching the regex --mangle-props-prefix         Prefix added to the property name after mangling --name-cache                  File to hold mangled names mappings --pure-funcs                  List of functions that can be safely removed if
                                 their return value is not used           [array]